One half each for a fair draw

 Lazio insisted and in the 7th minute hit the crossbar twice.
 Aldo Puccinelli floated a freekick into the area where Alberto Fontanesi coordinated himself and with a bicycle kick hit the woodwork.
 The ball came back into play on the left where Vivolo shot but again hit the crossbar, the ball was then cleared by the keeper.

 Triestina tried to threaten on the break but in the 16th minute it was Lazio who went close again.
-A good team move by Vivolo and Puccinelli could have been finished off either by Burini or Fontanesi but they got in each other’s way and Gianfranco Ganzer cleared but only as far as Puccinelli, whose shot was saved into corner.
+A good team move by Vivolo and Puccinelli could have been finished off either by Renzo Burini or Fontanesi but they got in each other’s way and Gianfranco Ganzer cleared but only as far as Puccinelli, whose shot was saved into corner.
 A huge missed opportunity.

 If you do not take your chances, it's likely you will be punished.
 That's what happened soon after.
 In the 21st minute Triestina scored, Secchi headed to Erling Sorensen who headed it back to Secchi who surged forward and beat Lucidio Sentimenti IV.
 Triestina 1 Lazio 0, completely against the run of play.